-RCI is a wholly owned captive finance company that supports the sales of the Renault/Nissan Alliance by offering auto loans to customers (both individual and corporates) and loans to dealers to help them finance their inventories.
-RCI also offers related services such as maintenance, insurance and roadside assistance, etc. Lastly, the bank collects deposits through online savings accounts in France, Germany, Austria and the UK with a view to diversifying its funding.
+RCI is a wholly owned captive finance company that supports the sales of the Renault/Nissan Alliance by offering auto loans to customers (both individuals and corporates) and loans to dealers to help them finance their inventories and activities.
+RCI also offers related services such as maintenance, insurance and roadside assistance, etc. Lastly, the bank collects deposits through online savings accounts in France, Germany, Austria and the UK to diversify its funding.

-Loans to retail customers and to corporate clients excluding dealers, (€31 billion as of the end of June 2017) can also take the form of long-term leases.
-Leases are almost exclusively finance leases (€9.8 billion as of the end of June 2017) and to a much lesser extent operating leases (€0.8 billion as of the end of June 2017).
-Given that the bulk of the residual value risk is borne by its parent company, the residual value risk at the level of RCI was limited to €1.9 billion as of year-end 2016.
+Loans to retail customers and corporate clients excluding dealers (€33 billion as of the end of December 2017) can also take the form of long-term leases.
+Leases are almost exclusively finance leases (€10.4 billion as of the end of December 2017) and, to a much lesser extent, operating leases (€0.8 billion as of the end of December 2017).
+Given that the bulk of the residual value risk is borne by its parent company, the residual value risk at the level of RCI was limited to €2 billion as of year-end 2017.

-Although ancillary products and services, such as insurances, warrantee extensions and maintenance contracts, have been developed in recent years to improve customer loyalty and boost revenues, we believe they do not materially enhance the bank's diversification, which remains mainly focused on existing customers of the Renault/Nissan Alliance car brands.
+Although ancillary products and services, such as insurance, warrantee extensions and maintenance contracts, have been developed in recent years so as to improve customer loyalty and boost revenue, we believe they do not materially enhance the bank's diversification, which remains mainly focused on existing customers of the Renault/Nissan Alliance car brands.

-Asset risks are moderate, despite some concentrations among car dealers
+Asset risks are moderate despite some concentration in car dealers

-As of June 2017, RCI's problem loans to customers represented 1.3% of gross loans (December 2016: 1.5%).
-This portfolio remained well provisioned, with specific loan-loss reserves accounting for 96% of problem loans as of the end of June 2017 (including impairment allowances on non-impaired loans and collective provisions).
-We believe RCI's customer base is relatively risky and high provisions have been sustained over time; RCI experienced a sharp deterioration in asset quality during the recession, notably in Spain and Romania, before continuously improving since 2010.
-In H1 2017, the bank's cost of risk was 29 basis points (bps) of average outstanding loans, a slight decrease from 31 bps in 2016.
+As of December 2017, RCI's problem loans to customers represented 1.3% of gross loans (December 2016: 1.5%).
+This portfolio is well provisioned, with specific loan-loss reserves accounting for 93% of problem loans as of the end of December 2017 (including impairment allowances on non-impaired loans and collective provisions, the coverage is 113% of problem loans).
+Over the past three years, asset performance has been good with an annual cost of risk of less than 35 basis points of average outstanding loans.
+In 2017, the bank's cost of risk was particularly low, at 11 basis points, mainly because of provision reversals on the dealer financing business, down from 31 basis points in 2016.

 One of RCI's main risks is the lack of business diversification because it is a captive specialised institution.
 As such, a downturn in sales volumes of Renault/Nissan Alliance brands would likely result in lower origination volumes and, therefore, lower revenues.
-The downturn would also result in relatively high credit risk concentration towards car dealers, which represented 25% of the bank's loan book of €42 billion as of the end of June 2017.
+The downturn would also result in relatively high credit risk concentration in car dealers, which represented 25% of the bank's loan book of €44 billion as of the end of December 2017.
 Although we recognise that this portfolio, which comprises a large number of borrowers, has performed well in the past, we believe these exposures constitute a quasi single risk, given the degree of correlation among car dealers' performance, in particular during a downturn.